abdulkaeum/abdulkaeum/README.md

 A bit like a computer game, level 1 complete, level 2 complete, level 3 complete, hurrah you've unlocked 10k points and won Gold!
 Reminds me of when I was a kid, I'd wait for electrical items to stop working just so I could open it up and put it all back together again.

 - 🌱 I’m currently learning TDD.
-It's super usefull in the long run for your projects.
+It's super useful in the long run for your projects.
 You should always write tests!
 - ⚡ In my spare time I like to 'php artisan' tinker with tools and create features that help people get things done faster.
 - 🔭 Below are some projects that I've been currently working on.
 <!--